dhawk/concurrent-pascal-compiler/interrupt-problems.md

 It runs at a lower priority (priority 0) than the interrupt process.
 It too is a cyclic sequential process that loops continuously feeding the latest velocity measurement to the `control_throttle` algorithm.

-Thus the program consists of three components: two processes (ADC_reader and main) and one monitor (velocity).
-The components are connected to each other in the system initialization section of the program:
+A component has access to another component only if it is passed as a parameter in an init statement.
+The three components are connected to each other in the system initialization section of the program:

 ~~~
 begin